 Yet Groundfloor provides none of this.

 Now, the risk associated with real estate investment is not in and of itself a dealbreaker for Groundfloor’s business model.
-This platform advertises returns of between 5% and 25%, with most portfolios showing about a 10% rate average.
+This platform advertises average returns of 10% or more, with most portfolios showing about a 10% rate average.
 Groundfloor’s debt-based structure provides a good form of income investing, while its emphasis on short-term loans means that your money isn’t locked up for years at a time.

 However, make sure you approach a Groundfloor portfolio appropriately.
 This is a risky platform.
 Its business model is speculative and the assets underlying its debt-based securities are even more so.
 It provides you with low-cost, low-commitment exposure to the real estate market, but this platform pays little attention to the details and information that its investors will depend on.

 Groundfloor offers shares of short-term real estate debt.
-This can be a good way of getting some speculative income investments into your portfolio, but overall this site feels half-finished.
-It leaves out much of the information that investors will depend on and fails to explain the information it does provide.
-This is an easy way into the real estate market, but probably not the best one.
-This platform won’t replace the safe segments of your portfolio, and it probably shouldn’t be how you build your 401(k).
-But investors looking for a speculative outlet might take a look at Groundfloor.
+This can be a good way of getting some speculative income investments into your portfolio.
+However, it leaves out much of the information that investors will depend on and fails to explain the information it does provide.
+This is an easy way into the real estate market, but may not be advisable for the average retail investor.

 Tips for Investing

 - The speculative segment of your portfolio can be one of the strongest parts of your financial life.
 It certainly can be the most fun … if you plan it wisely.
-That’s why working with a financial advisor is so important.
-Finding one doesn’t have to be hard.
-SmartAsset’s matching tool can help you find a financial planner near you in minutes.
-If you’re ready, get started now.
+That’s why working with a financial advisor can be so valuable.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

-- One of the easiest ways to make sure you’re portfolio’s holdings are allocated so they reflect your risk tolerance, goal and time horizon is with an asset allocation calculator.
+- One of the easiest ways to make sure your portfolio’s holdings are allocated so they reflect your risk tolerance, goal and time horizon is with an asset allocation calculator.